Watchdogs

 Interrupt Watchdog Timer (IWDT)

 The purpose of the IWDT is to ensure that interrupt service routines (ISRs) are not blocked from running for a prolonged period of time (i.e., the IWDT timeout period).
-Preventing ISRs from running in a timely manner is undesirable as it can increase ISR latency, and also prevent task switching (as task switching is executed form an ISR).
+Preventing ISRs from running in a timely manner is undesirable as it can increase ISR latency, and also prevent task switching (as task switching is executed from an ISR).
 The things that can block ISRs from running include:

 • Disabling interrupts